theamanali/calculator/README.md

 - CSS (Flexbox)
 - JavaScript (DOM manipulation, event listeners)

+## 💳 Credits
+- The Odin Project, for the project idea
+- Google Fonts, for the "Inter" font
+- Apple, for the design inspiration

 ## 📄 License

 This project is licensed under the MIT License.